 This is in combination with the reduced chance of injury from deadlifting on a stable platform in direct contact with the ground, of which will also reduce any excessive strain placed on the various connective tissues of the exerciser’s body - something that is often a major concern for particularly heavy deadlift sets.

-Finally, there is the fact that deadlift shoes provide significant mid-footd and ankle support, thereby reducing the chance of overextension or injury due to improper form by constraining the lower extremities to a certain position that, while natural, also prevents the exerciser from moving incorrectly to some extent during the exercise.
+Finally, there is the fact that deadlift shoes provide significant mid-foot and ankle support, thereby reducing the chance of overextension or injury due to improper form by constraining the lower extremities to a certain position that, while natural, also prevents the exerciser from moving incorrectly to some extent during the exercise.

-No, it is perfectly acceptable for exercisers to perform the deadlift exercise without making use of the deadlift shoes or other footwear of a similar function.
+No, it is perfectly acceptable for exercisers to perform the deadlift exercise without making use of deadlift shoes or other footwear of a similar function.